lachlansimpson/cartodb/cartodb-first_steps.rst

 The only other requirements CartoDB has for data in CSV format are a header row, and two columns, one latitude, one longitude, each in decimal form.

-..
- Let's jump right in.
-Grab this csv of :download:`Tasmanian lobster observations <data/lobsters_taroona_2006-2010_cleaned.csv>`.
-..

-Jumping right in, we have some Tasmanian Lobster data that was collected by Caleb Gardner and Peter Walsh at the `Institute for Marine and Antarctic Studies, University of Tasmania <http://www.imas.utas.edu.au/>`_.
+Jumping right in, we have some `Southern Rock Lobster data <https://researchdata.ands.org.au/search/#!/slug=dictionary-schema-diagram-sampling-database>`_ that was collected by Caleb Gardner and Peter Walsh at the `Institute for Marine and Antarctic Studies, University of Tasmania <http://www.imas.utas.edu.au/>`_.
 You can `find the Tasmanian lobster observations data here
 <https://raw.githubusercontent.com/datakid/cartodb/master/data/lobsters_taroona_2006-2010_cleaned.csv>`_
 (right or command click, save as...)